Want Motivation? Walk Through Your Neighborhood

 The poet points us to the wisdom of the children who are sidewalk-smart.
 They consider it an extension of the play area in their private yards.
 But what do they do at the place where it ends?
 The smart ones retreat to their safe place.

 Have you already thought of neighborhood objects you can add to this list?
 Take your time.
-Let your next walk through your neighborhood be motivational!
+Be motivated the next time you walk through your neighborhood!